Hagia Sophia: Imperial Gate

 In April 2022, the door was vandalised by unknown assailant(s).
-The incident became known after the Association of Art Historians published a photo with the destruction.
-Greek Foreign Ministry condemned the incident, while Turkish officials claimed that "a citizen has taken a piece of the door" and started an investigation.

 Wishing column

 At the northwest of the building, there is a column with a hole in the middle covered by bronze plates.
 This column goes by different names; the "perspiring" or "sweating column", the "crying column", or the "wishing column".
-Legend states that it has been moist since the appearance of Gregory the Wonderworker near the column in 1200.
+Legend states that it has been moist since the appearance of Gregory Thaumaturgus near the column in 1200.
 It is believed that touching the moisture cures many illnesses.

+Viking inscription

+In the southern section of Hagia Sophia, a 9th-century Viking inscription has been discovered, which reads, "Halvdan was here."
+It is theorized that the inscription was created by a Viking soldier serving as a mercenary in the Eastern Roman Empire.

 Mosaics

 The first mosaics which adorned the church were completed during the reign of Justin II.
 Many of the non-figurative mosaics in the church come from this period.
 Most of the mosaics, however, were created in the 10th and 12th centuries, following the periods of Byzantine Iconoclasm.

 During the Sack of Constantinople in 1204, the Latin Crusaders vandalized valuable items in every important Byzantine structure of the city, including the golden mosaics of the Hagia Sophia.
 Many of these items were shipped to Venice, whose Doge Enrico Dandolo had organized the invasion and sack of Constantinople after an agreement with Prince Alexios Angelos, the son of a deposed Byzantine emperor.